Joe Bill Dixon

 Jamie currently teaches art at Howell Valley and is a throws coach for West Plains High School track team.
 Since joining the staff in 2014 Jamie has coached 5 all state throwers in the shot and discus.

-She has coached volleyball at the high school and junior high levels until retiring from coaching to raise her four children, Greg (really her husband), Laura Ruth, Lily Jo, and Judge Walker.
+She has coached volleyball at the high school and junior high levels until retiring from coaching to raise her five children, Greg (really her husband), Laura Ruth, Lily Jo, Judge, and Jedrec.

 Jamie is a cook at Wilderness Running Camp and in charge of any building projects around the Dixon Heritage Campground.
 She and her husband Greg run to daily operations of the camp.